-The affirmative vote of a majority of the aggregate voting power of the shares of our common stock, outstanding on the record date, that are present in person or by proxy, voting together as a single class, is required to approve the incentive plan proposal.
+The affirmative vote of a majority of the aggregate voting power of the outstanding shares of our common stock that are present in person or by proxy, and entitled to vote at the annual meeting, voting together as a single class, is required to approve the director plan proposal.

-Our board of directors unanimously recommends a vote "FOR" the approval of the Liberty Media Corporation 2010 Incentive Plan.
+Our board of directors unanimously recommends a vote "FOR" the approval of the Liberty Media Corporation 2011 Nonemployee Director Incentive Plan.